LUCKYONE-CC/SimpleStockMarketSimulation/README.md

 # Simple Stock Market Simulation

 This project is a simple stock market simulation written in C#.
-It includes classes for managing an account, an exchange, orders, positions, and a trading strategy.
+It includes classes for managing an account, an exchange, orders, positions, and a trading strategies.
 The project simulates a stock exchange with random price fluctuations and allows users to create and manage trading positions.
 (GBM-Model)

 ## Table of Contents